urosj/reflexive-organism-model/investigations/2025-11-CoherenceOnly-ROM.md

 **Coherence induces the organism’s internal geometry.** The metric is no longer stored separately and **space is where coherence lives**, and geometry is the shape coherence imposes.

 Coherence moves through the organism.
 Its **flow** determines behavior, morphology changes, learning, planning, resource allocation, organ differentiation.
 The velocity $v_C$ is the **policy** in the coherence-only world.
-In other words, **cohherence redistribution is emergent behavior**.
+In other words, **coherence redistribution is emergent behavior**.

 Coherence is also viability measure. **The organism is viable precisely when coherence lies in a local minimum of the coherence potential.** This replaces reserves, risk, latency, compatibility, memory deficits, etc.